2024 Guam presidential caucuses

-Although Guam did not participate in the 2024 presidential election because it is a U.S. territory and not a state, it participated in the presidential primaries and caucuses.
+Although Guam did not participate in the 2024 presidential election as a U.S. territory and not a state, it does participate in the presidential primaries and caucuses.
+Incumbent president Joe Biden for the Democratic Party and former president Donald Trump for the Republican Party were both virtually unopposed in winning their parties' respective caucuses in June and March.

 Democratic caucus

-The 2024 Guam Democratic presidential caucuses were held on Saturday, June 8, 2024, as part of the Democratic Party primaries.
-12 delegates to the Democratic National Convention were allocated to presidential candidates.
-Incumbent president Joe Biden ran for re-election for a second term, and officially clinched the Democratic nomination on March 12.
-Biden won the caucus, which elected individuals to serve as delegates.
+The 2024 Guam Democratic presidential caucus was held on Saturday, June 8, 2024, as part of the Democratic Party primaries and caucuses, alongside the U.S. Virgin Islands caucuses on the same day.
+7 delegates to the Democratic National Convention were allocated in a closed caucus, with 5 additional unpledged delegates.
+Incumbent president Joe Biden ran originally for re-election, and had already clinched the presumptive Democratic nomination on March 12.
+Biden ran unopposed in the caucus, so only individuals to serve as his delegates were elected.

 Delegates

 Seven caucus delegates were elected on June 8: